evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 There are still benefits that combined requests have over many responses.

-Lets use a real example.
+Let's use a real example.
 We're building a blog api that has a list of articles.
 When we request the list, instead of returning every article we're now just returning a list of links: